NotShivain/blood-test-analyser-debug/README.md

 ### 6. **Environment Variable Management**
 - **Issue**: Missing `.env` file and improper API key handling
 - **Fix**: Created proper environment configuration with Groq API key management
+### 7. **Incomplete and wrong agent definition**
+- **Issue**: Nutritionist, exercise specialist were not defined and used in tasks.py also the goals role and backstory given to the agents were completely wrong
+- **Fix**: Defined agents properly and fixed their prompts
 ## Setup Instructions

 ### Prerequisites